microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 As you are navigating Technical Onboarding, please reference [Technical Onboarding GitHub Discussions](https://github.com/microsoft/SATechnicalOnboarding/discussions) to ask questions and/or share issues you encounter.
 Make sure to review other Ambassadors’ questions to help or get help!

+> Note: Technical Onboarding was updated on April 18, 2023.
+See this Discussions post for more details https://github.com/microsoft/SATechnicalOnboarding/discussions/27

 ## Section 1: Create your own JavaScript Portfolio Site with GitHub Codespaces and Copilot

 **Why do this section?**